Iraq War: 2011: US withdrawal

 In September, Iraq signed a contract to buy 18 Lockheed Martin F-16 warplanes, becoming the 26th nation to operate the F-16.
 Because of windfall profits from oil, the Iraqi government is planning to double this originally planned 18, to 36 F-16s.
 Iraq is relying on the US military for air support as it rebuilds its forces and battles a stubborn Islamist insurgency.

 With the collapse of the discussions about extending the stay of any US troops beyond 2011, where they would not be granted any immunity from the Iraqi government, on 21 October 2011, President Obama announced at a White House press conference that all remaining US troops and trainers would leave Iraq by the end of the year as previously scheduled, bringing the US mission in Iraq to an end.
 The last American soldier to die in Iraq before the withdrawal, SPC.
 David Hickman, was killed by a roadside bomb in Baghdad on 14 November.

 In November 2011, the US Senate voted down a resolution to formally end the war by bringing its authorization by Congress to an end.

 On 15 December, an American military ceremony was held in Baghdad putting a formal end to the US mission in Iraq.

-The last US troops withdrew from Iraq on 18 December 2011, although the US embassy and consulates continue to maintain a staff of more than 20,000 including US Marine Embassy Guards and between 4,000 and 5,000 private military contractors.
-The next day, Iraqi officials issued an arrest warrant for the Sunni Vice-President Tariq al-Hashimi.
+The last US combat troops withdrew from Iraq on 18 December 2011, although the US embassy and consulates continue to maintain a staff of more than 20,000 including 100+ military personnel within the Office of Security Cooperation-Iraq (OSC-I), US Marine Embassy Guards and between 4,000 and 5,000 private military contractors.
+The next day, Iraqi officials issued an arrest warrant for the Sunni Vice-president Tariq al-Hashimi.
 He has been accused of involvement in assassinations and fled to the Kurdish part of Iraq.